 Aspen School District is on its way of becoming a full International Baccalaureate School District

-This year, ASD secured authorization for the IB Middle Years Programme (MYP) for 6-10.
-ASD is in the process of pursuing authorization for grades, preK-5, with a target consultation visit in the 2023-24 school year.
+This year, ASD secured authorization for the IB Middle Years Programme (MYP) for grades 6-10.
+ASD is a candidate the Primary Years Programme and is in the process of pursuing authorization for grades, preK-5, with a target consultation visit in the 2023-24 school year.

 “This is huge for us,” said Tharyn Mulberry, ASD Assistant Superintendent who oversees instructional programs.
 “A completely aligned preK-12 curriculum ensures a continuum of programs, education philosophy and a consistent approach to learning across the grades.
 We are thrilled to offer this strong educational program to all of our students – it’s both rigorous and inclusive.”